atchai/eyewitness/README.md

 3. Open a third terminal window and run the example chatbot with: `docker-compose up app`.

 ## Deploying Eyewitness
-You must use the "deploy" script to deploy Eyewitness.
+You must use one of the "deploy" scripts to deploy Eyewitness automatically.
+For instructions on how to setup the hosting, please refer to the DEPLOY.md file.

 ### Production
 To deploy one of the media providers' services to production run the appropriate command: